Dental sports injury

-- A tooth that has been fully knocked out.
+- A fully knocked out tooth.

 - Severely chipped, broken or split teeth.